LingConLab/documentation/README.md

 ---

 ## 1. Inroduction
 This is a collection of instruction for digital products created in Linguistic Convergence Laboratory.
-Of course all cases are individual and we didn't have a plan to cover them all.
-But it will be better if you'll follow these instruction for purposes of:
+Of course all products are individual and we didn't have a plan to cover them all.
+Following these instruction you will help for purposes of:

 * reproducibility,
 * code debugging,
 * code review,
 * software reuse.

+Our instructions will cover the simplist common mistakes, but for more complicated cases have a look [here](https://en.wikipedia.org/wiki/Anti-pattern#Software_engineering) for a list of anti-patterns for software engineering.

 ---